Wellness, Wisdom, and Growth

 Tailored brand packages for small businesses ready to scale up.

-What’s one book, podcast, or platform that has significantly influenced the way you work or think?
+Is there a book, podcast, or platform that has significantly influenced the way you work or think?

 Books: "Happy Pocket Full of Money" "The Mountain Is You", "What You Think of Me Is None of My Business" "UnF*ck Yourself" "You're a Badass" "How to Win Friends and Influence People", and "Rich as F*ck"